remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 Of course, testing Lambda functions locally is ideal.
 Tooling for this is still currently in development, so here are a couple options:

-1. The Serverless Framework has [`invoke local`](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/).
+1. The Serverless Framework has [`sls invoke local --function <your function>`](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/).
 It merely emulates an AWS environment, so it's not exactly perfect.
 Probably suitable enough though.

 2. An alternative is to use the [`serverless-sam`](https://github.com/sapessi/serverless-sam) plugin.
 It will convert your `serverless.yml` template to a [SAM](https://aws.amazon.com/serverless/sam/) template (CloudFormation template).
 With AWS SAM you can [locally test and debug](https://docs.aws.amazon.com/en_pv/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) your app.